DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 Courses typically cost £9,250 per year and can take up to 4 years but you can [get funding](https://www.gov.uk/student-finance-calculator).

 Qualifications vary depending on the course.
-For example, you could get QTS with a BA honours or a BSc honours.
+For example, you could get QTS with a:

+* Bachelor of Arts (BA)
+* Bachelor of Education (BEd)
+* Bachelor of Science (BSc)

 <a href="https://digital.ucas.com/search" class="button">Find an undergraduate course</a>